Biden hails ‘rock-solid’ US-UK relationship at Downing Street talks with Sunak

 Mr Biden also made a brief trip to Northern Ireland earlier this year to mark the 25th anniversary of the Good Friday Agreement.

+A White House readout of the meeting said that the pair “discussed the Atlantic Declaration on economic partnership they launched in June, including next steps to drive toward key outcomes in the months ahead”.

+“They also reviewed developments in Northern Ireland and efforts to ensure continued progress there.”

-Though it is not a full-blown state visit, Mr Biden has also been treated to a display of pageantry at Windsor Castle, where he received a warm welcome from the King.
+Though it is not a full-blown state visit, Mr Biden was also been treated to a display of pageantry at Windsor Castle, where he received a warm welcome from the King.

+From there he left for Stansted Airport, which he departed from mid-afternoon on his way to the Vilnius summit.